JBEI/edd/docs/Developer_Setup.md

   To save work later, you may want to manually edit `secrets.env` to set memorable passwords of your choosing for EDD services whose web interfaces are exposed via EDD's nginx proxy, or that you intend to expose on your host.
-For example, services such as RabbitMQ and Flower Passwords are established during the Docker image builds prior to the first run, so make certain you've edited these files before the first build/run, or that you completely remove and rebuild the related Docker containers/volumes if you change these passwords without taking note of the old ones.
-You can also directly iterface with the services later to change their passwords, but that's significantly more work if you aren't already familiar with them.
-You'll also need to update this file when configuring some passwords to enable EDD services to communicate with each other.
+For example, services such as RabbitMQ and Flower passwords are established during container startup, so make certain you have edited these files prior to starting containers.
+You will also need to update this file when configuring some passwords to enable EDD services to communicate with each other.

   After setting passwords in `secrets.env`, you can come back and perform more detailed configuration of EDD and Docker later without adding too much work.

 * __Build EDD's Docker Images__
-    * Make sure you're targeting the correct Docker machine.
+    * Make sure you are targeting the correct Docker machine.
 In the local development example above, run `eval "$(docker-machine env default)"`.
 If you are using Docker Compose to launch EDD on a remote host, your command will be different, and you should make sure you are executing Docker on the correct host.